 • A grant and loan program operated by a Community Development Financial Institution (CDFI)

-• A competitive grant program
+• A competitive grant program for eligible organizations

 • A K-12 school program